gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 .. py:function:: display.show(image)

-    | Display an image, where image is a built in image such as **Image.Heart**.
+    | Display an image, where image is an image such as the built-in image **Image.Heart**.

-| The code below displays a the built-in heart image.
+| The code below displays a built-in heart image.

 .. code-block:: python